 The Sainte Chapelle Facts state that most of the sculptures of the portals were destroyed during the French Revolution but were later recreated between 1855 to 1870, using the 18th-century engravings and descriptions.
 One of the major works recreated during that time was the tympanum over the portal of the upper chapel.
 The sculpture was that of a figure of Christ giving a blessing, with John the Baptist and the Virgin Mary alongside him with two angels holding the crown of thorns and cross behind him.
 Other notable ones include the sculpted biblical scenes from the Old Testament including the Creation and Noah's ark, on the panels on lower walls.

-One of the Sainte Chapelle Facts states that the chapel is actually made up of 2 chapels.
-While the upper one was for the king, his relics and the royal family, the lower one was for the common people.
+Sainte Chapelle is made out of two Chapelles - the upper and the lower Chappelles.
+While the upper one had been constructed for the use of the king, his relics and the royal family, the lower one was used by the common man, including those who worked for the royal family.